awsdocs/amazon-redshift-developer-guide/doc_source/r_DECODE_expression.md

 ## Examples<a name="r_DECODE_expression-examples"></a>

-When the value `2008-06-01` exists in the START\_DATE column of DATETABLE, the following example replaces it with `June 1st, 2008`\.
-The example replaces all other START\_DATE values with NULL\.
+When the value `2008-06-01` exists in the caldate column of datetable, the following example replaces it with `June 1st, 2008`\.
+The example replaces all other caldate values with NULL\.

 ```
 select decode(caldate, '2008-06-01', 'June 1st, 2008')
-from date where month='JUN' order by caldate;
+from datetable where month='JUN' order by caldate;

 case
 ----------------